-Our reduction of this spending to achieve profitability may adversely affect our brand awareness.
-Maintaining consumer awareness of our brand, building brand loyalty and generating interest in our products requires substantial spending on advertising and marketing.
+Maintaining consumer awareness of our brand, building brand loyalty and generating interest in our products requires substantial spending on advertising and marketing, and our reduction in this spending to achieve profitability may adversely affect our brand awareness.

-To remain competitive, expand and keep market share for our products across our various channels, we need to expend substantial resources on marketing and advertising.
-Our reduction in advertising and promotional expenditures to achieve profitability and such operating expenses in recent years may harm our brand's market position.
+To remain competitive, expand and keep market share for our products across our various channels, we need to devote substantial resources to marketing and advertising.
+Our reduction in advertising and promotional expenditures to achieve profitability in recent years may harm our brand's market position.
 We are engaging with more traditional media, such as television and web-based streaming service in efforts to improve efficiency of our marketing spend, but these efforts may not prove successful.
 Any increase in our marketing and advertising efforts may not maintain our current reputation, lead to increased brand awareness, or attract new customers.
 If we are unable to maintain and promote a favorable perception of our brand and products on a cost-effective basis, our business, financial condition, results of operations and prospects could be adversely affected.